Paris Olympics: What's behind boxing controversy? – DW – 08/05/2024

 Adding to the confusion, though, the IOC had written on a media portal that Khelif had "elevated levels of testosterone," a hormone that can increase muscle mass and strength.
 This information was later deleted, but the IOC acknowledged that it had been taken as "fact."

-Although it remains unclear what exactly their medical condition is, Harper said that the two boxers "probably" have a difference of sexual development (DSD).
+Although their exact medical condition remains unclear, Harper said the two boxers "probably" have a difference of sexual development (DSD).

 Some DSDs result in women having XY chromosomes.
 Depending on the DSD and how they react to testosterone, these women can display characteristics typical to males.